 - A sharing circle to help you, and your immediate family, integrate the shock of a big diagnosis

 - A storytelling ceremony in the family home before an aging parent moves into long term care

-- A goodbye ritual for a breast before a mastectomy
+- A goodbye ritual for a woman’s breast before she undergoes a mastectomy

 - A celebration ritual to welcome the new, one-breasted woman